Tutorial

 self.acks_done = None

-Next, we set up its handle_message function.
-The controller needs to distinguish between two message types: The replies to feed_in requests and later the acknowledgements that a new maximum feed_in was set by a pv agent.
-We use the performative field of the ACL message to do this.
-We set the performative field to inform for feed_in replies and to accept_proposal for feed_in change acknowledgements.
-All messages between containers are expected to be ACL Messages (or implement the split_content_and_meta function).
-Since we do not want to create the full ACL object ourselves every time, within this example we always use the convenience method container.send_acl_message, which also supports setting the acl metadata.
+Next, we set up its mango.Agent.handle_message() function.
+The controller needs to distinguish between two message types: The replies to feed_in requests and later the acknowledgments that a new maximum feed_in was set by a pv agent.
+We assign the key performative of the metadata of the message to do this.
+We set the performative entry to inform for feed_in replies and to accept_proposal for feed_in change acknowledgements.
+The task of the performative is here to mark the content we send, this enables receiving agents to handle it accordingly.

 class ControllerAgent(Agent):